wp-plugins/houdini/readme.txt

 = Houdini does not work with Mozilla Firefox, Apple Safari, and Google Chrome? =

 The disappearance of selected text feature works only with Internet Explorer.
-Using one of the above browser, when you select more than 250 characters, that selection becomes unselected.
+Using one of the above browser, when you select more than minimum characters defined in Admin|Settings|Houding page, that selection becomes unselected.
 Still annoyance to a content stealer when they do not expect this feature!

 == Changelog ==